Crispy air fryer cauliflower is tender with golden, crunchy bits! Ready in under 20 minutes, it's oil-free and so simple to prep.

 The specific order in which you add the ingredients to the bowl with the cauliflower is important to distribute the flavors and breadcrumbs evenly.

 - egg white- start by tossing the cauliflower florets in the egg white.
 Toss it up for 1-2 minutes until you are satisfied that they egg white has evenly coated the cauliflower.

 - spices next- next, add the garlic powder and salt.
 Sprinkle them over rather than dumping in one place.
 Toss for another 30 seconds or so until spices are evenly distributed.

 - panko last- finally, add the panko.
 Give the cauliflower a brief stir until the Panko is evenly distributed.

 Do not shake until after 10 minutes

-After the cauliflower is evenly coated, we add it to the basket of our air fryer.
+After the cauliflower is evenly coated, we add it to the basket.
 When testing the recipe, I noticed that if I shook the cauliflower frequently during the initial cooking stages, the Panko breadcrumbs fell off and ended up below the basket.
 Letting the cauliflower cook for a full 10 minutes before turning it helped the breadcrumbs stay put.